celineabra/Graduate-Project/Final Report/Group 1 - Culminating Project.md

 Where `DB` is the prefix of the source database.

 ![ERD Snippet](<Report Figures/ERD_SNIPPET.png>)
 **ERD Snippet Figure**: Configured one-to-many (1-M) relationship between record, and the country and indicator tables.
+This structure was repeated across all indicators and respective records from the various databases.

 Our database, fully populated and configured, is available in the project repository.